-My inability to keep track of everything kept my brain speeding through endless possibilities, good and bad.
 The same sort of reaction has been observed with online dating app Tinder.
 “If the frontal cortex decides having a Tinder response is pleasurable, it’s going to give you a shot of dopamine,” Ellen Carpenter, professor of neuroscience at UCLA, told Fusion last February.
 “You then associate that pleasurable feeling with a ping on your phone.”

 The fact that social media can have pleasurable impact is interesting to me because some research has suggested that ADHD is linked to low dopamine levels.
 While this connection is still being investigated—and, in at least one case, questioned—I’ve wondered whether I check my phone so often out of a desire to regulate my dopamine.

 However, it seems that apps like Facebook and Twitter may offer people with ADHD more than just validation.
 “Someone who has ADHD has a baseline decreased ability to sustain attention, and often times is easily bored,” Dr. Jennifer Yen, a psychiatrist who specializes in treating people with ADHD, tells Quartz.
 “With traditional learning and knowledge, the information is provided in a low stimulating environment.
 As social media and the internet are filled with constantly changing information, it is able to maintain its novelty and keep the person engaged.”